-The organisation will organise training courses for employees who, in the performance of their duties, will process personal data on behalf of the organisation.
-Employees may only process personal data on the instructions of the organisation or if the law requires them to do so.
-The organisation will also implement access rights so that employees only have access to the data they need in the performance of their job.
-Employees who have access to personal data will sign a confidentiality agreement.
+The organisation will organise training courses for the employees who will process personal data on the instructions of the organisation when carrying out their duties.
+The employees may only process the personal data at the organisation’s instruction or if the law requires them to do so.
+The organisation shall also implement access rights, so that the employees only have access to the data they need when performing their duties.
+The employees who have access to personal data shall sign a confidentiality agreement.

 6. Transfer of personal data

 a.
-Transfer within the organisation's enterprise group
+Transfer within the group of companies

 b.
 Transfer to processors